 Any tips or ideas on games for a cowboy party for a 6 year old.
 The weather is probably not going to cooperate, so I want to plan indoor games and activities.
 I appreciate any ideas.

 How 'bout a round-up scavenger hunt?
 Hide cowboy type items through the home (isn't there a cow tail candy?) and the winner gets a prize.
-What about a lasso contest, have the kids try to lasso a pet or stuffed animal.

 I am working on the same thing for my four year old.
 I was thinking of cutting a wooden boot or cactus with holes for bean-bags.
 What do you think?
 You could do it in or out.